-(2) Where the dependent is a child above seven years of age, or when the child detained under the last preceding sub-section, attains the age of seven years, the magistrate or any other officer empowered by Government in this behalf may direct that such child be detained in any other institution approved by Government.
+(2) Where the dependent is a child above seven years of age, or when the child detained under the last preceding sub-section, attains the age of seven years, the Magistrate or any other officer empowered by Government in this behalf may direct that such child be detained in any other institution approved by Government.

-13. qd) If the magistrate is satisfied that a vagrant or a person bound to maintain a vagrant has sufficient means, he shall make an order directing such vagrant or the person bound to maintain such vagrant, as the case may be, to contribute in vagrants.
+13. Compulsory contribution by persons bound to maintain vagrants.
+(1) If the Magistrate is satisfied that a vagrant or a person bound to maintain a vagrant has sufficient means, he shall make an order directing such vagrant or the person bound to maintain such vagrant, as the case may be, to contribute in the prescribed manner towards the maintenance of such vagrant in a welfare home: